Join Our FREE Live Webinar

 During this period, the homeowner can request the lender to adjust the loan payments, interests, and other elements.
 You may also want to consider signing up for foreclosure avoidance counseling.

-Besides, selling the property to pay for the mortgage could also be an option worth considering.
+Besides, selling the property to pay the mortgage could also be worth considering.
 However, sellers should consult with a real estate professional first.

 Notice of Default

-The lender will issue a Notice of Default ("NOD") if the borrower is unable to repay the mortgage within the grace period.
+If the borrower cannot repay the mortgage within the grace period, the lender will issue a Notice of Default ("NOD").
 The notice is mailed to the property owner with a certified letter, giving him or her 90 days to clear the recent bills.

 That is when the foreclosure process formally begins.
-One of the options for avoiding foreclosure is mortgage reinstatement, which requires you to make all the defaulted payments including interests and other fees stipulated by the lender at once.
+One of the options for avoiding foreclosure is mortgage reinstatement, which requires you to make all the defaulted payments, including interest and other fees stipulated by the lender, at once.

-Here's a sample of how a notice of default letter starts off:
+Here's a sample of how a notice of default letter starts:

 reo foreclosure property notice of default